AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/manage-a-form/activate-deactivate-form.md

 ## Reactivate a custom form

-If you reactiveate a custom form, it retains the settings it had before and users can interact with it as if it was never deactivated.
+If you reactivate a custom form, it retains the settings it had before and users can interact with it as if it was never deactivated.

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Adobe Workfront, then click **Setup** ![](assets/gear-icon-settings.png).